TaylorMouse/MaxScripts/Research/Warcraft3Reforged_Exporter.md

 Use the standard Black32.dds if you do not use an emissive map.

+Where Black is no emission, and all other colors have emission

-Save this map as a DXT5 dds file.
+Save this map as a DXT1 dds file.

 ### <span style="color:#0090ff">Alpa map</span>